Russian tech titan Yandex CEO Volozh slams Putin’s "barbaric" war in Ukraine

-Arkady Volozh, the former CEO of Russia’s internet giant Yandex, issued a statement on August 10 that slams Putin’s “barbaric” war in Ukraine, in a statement that will almost certainly see him lose control of any assets or money he still has in Russia.
+Arkady Volozh, the former CEO of Russia’s internet giant Yandex, issued a statement on August 10 that slams Putin’s “barbaric” war in Ukraine, a statement that will almost certainly see him lose control of any assets or money he still has in Russia.

-“Russia’s invasion of Ukraine is barbaric, and I am categorically against it.
+“Russia’s invasion of Ukraine is barbaric and I am categorically against it.
 I am horrified about the fate of people in Ukraine – many of them my personal friends and relatives – whose houses are being bombed every day,” Volozh wrote in a statement emailed to bne IntelliNews.
 “Although I moved to Israel in 2014, I have to take my share of responsibility for the country’s actions.”

 Most of Russia’s leading businessmen have issued very guarded statements on the war, afraid of being dispossessed.
 One exemption was Oleg Tinkov, the owner of Tinkoff Credit Systems (TCS) that owns Russia’s only purely online bank that is listed in London and was worth more than $1bn before the war broke out.
 After unabashedly criticising Russia’s decision to invade Ukraine last year, he was forced to sell his bank to fellow tycoon Vladimir Potanin for “pennies on the dollar” and fled into exile in Mexico.

-A similar fate now almost certainly awaits Volozh, who still owns some 8% of the New York-listed Yandex, known as “the Russian Google” and formerly the most valuable tech company in Europe with a market capitalisation of around $30bn pre-war.
+A similar fate now almost certainly awaits Volozh, who still owns some 8% of the New York-listed Yandex, known as “the Russian Google”, and formerly the most valuable tech company in Europe with a market capitalisation of around $30bn pre-war.

 The Russian part of Yandex is still making money and posted 55% year-on-year growth in top line revenues to RUB183bn ($2bn) in 2Q23 in July, expanding by 55% for 1H23 overall as well to RUB346bn.